 It is the study of conditions and diseases that affect the supporting structures of the teeth.
-Dr. Lindsey Marshall and her Philadelphia dental team emphasize the importance of taking preventative measures to maintain the structural health of your teeth and gums, and thus prevent gum disease.
+Dr. Lindsey Marshall and her dental team emphasize the importance of taking preventative measures to maintain the structural health of your teeth and gums, and thus prevent gum disease.

 Factors Contributing to Periodontal Disease

 Poor dental hygiene is not the only cause of gum disease, although it is a common one.
 Other causes include:

 Jaw clenching or grinding the teeth – these habits gradually wear down the tooth enamel for better bacterial access.